worthingtonjg/worthingtonjg.github.io/_posts/2016-01-23-relic-hunter-global-game-jam-2016.md

 OnTriggerEnter:

 - When the collider is entered by the Player, the PickupMessage and PickupValue is sent to the player.

-### Projectile

-Public Variables:

-- Damage: How much damage the projectile does
-- FiredBy: Who fired the projectile

-OnTriggerEnter:

-- The code simply sends the "TakeDamage" message if the projectile hits another object
-- Then destroys the projectile

-### Shooter

-Purpose:

-- Used by both enemies and players to control shooting weapons
-- Each weapon equipped will have a shoot script
-- Fires a projectile (playing the shoot sound) either automatically (for an enemy) or when the "Fire1" button is pressed (for a player)

-Public Variables:

-- FiringSpeed: How fast / frequently a bullet can be fired
-- ProjectileSpeed: The velocity of the bullet
-- ProjectileLife: How long a bullet lasts before it destroys itself
-- AutoFire: Enemies using the shoot script will have autofire set to true

-### MovePlayer

-Purpose:

-- Takes input from the keyboard or xbox controller
-- Uses a CharacterController component to move the player based on the input

-### Inventory

-Purpose:

-- Keeps track of which relics (keys) a player has found
-- Keeps track of how many enemies a player has killed
-- Unlocks doors if has the correct relic

-Message Recieved:

-- PickUpRune: Logs which rune was picked up, and destroys the prefab
-- UnlockDoor: Checks to see if the appropriate key (relic) is in inventory, and if so Sends "Unlock" message back to door
-- EnemyKilled: Updates the enemy killed count
-- BossKilled: Logs that the boss was killed

-### PlayerHealth

-Purpose:

-- Keeps track of the player's health and updates his health bar
-- TakesDamage
-- Checks if dead

 ## Gam Jam Participants